DanBrooker/Data/README.md

 ## Carthage

-YapDatabase now has a framework, this needs to be tested
+YapDatabase now has a framework, I just need to add it :D

 ## Setup